upperstream/playlist-manager/README.md

 There are couples of features to add:

 * Copy albums from a PC to a device
-* Delete playlist files and correspondent media files on a device
+* Delete playlist files and associated media files on a device
 * Delete albums on a device
-* Create a playlist file with correspondent media files on a PC
+* Create a playlist file with associated media files on a PC
 * Direct access to MTP device

 ## Licensing